norswap/nanoeth/src/com/norswap/nanoeth/signature/README.md

 Ethereum decides to not consider them, see below.

 There are two equivalent ways of verifying a signature.
-The first one involves reconstructing `P` using `(r, s)` and the public key (an elliptic curve point `Q`).
+The first one involves reconstructing `P` using `(r, s)` and the public key (the elliptic curve point `Q`).
 The second one is to recover the public key `Q` from `(r, s)` and check that against the public key whose signature we want to verify.
-Ethereum clients tend to use this second way because an address is composed of the 160 rightmost bits of the public key.
-So to verify a signature, we just recover the public key and compare its 160 rightmost bits to the sender's address.
+Since the sender's address is not included as part of the transaction, Ethereum clients tend to use the first method (typically implemented by an underlying cryptography library).

+Nevertheless, the two methods are strictly equivalent, so let's consider for a minute that we need to recover the public key (`Q`) in order to verify the signature.

-However, because multiple `P` are possible, multiple `Q` are also possible.
+The issue is that, because multiple `P` are possible, multiple `Q` are also possible.
 We either need to check the four possible keys, or be given a specific recovery ID (sometimes written `recId`) to tell us which key to recover.

 The recovery ID has a value in `[0, 3]`:
 - 0 = `(x < n,  even y)`